-- A. Flagrant and/or continuing failure to fulfill the criteria for personnel action described in Section 2.2.7, or failure to perform assigned duties; - B. Moral turpitude or illegal conduct unacceptable to the University; - C. Demonstrable bona fide financial exigency declared in good faith by the Board of Trustees.
+- A. Flagrant and/or continuing failure to fulfill the criteria for personnel action described in Section 2.2.7, failure to perform assigned duties, or violation of University policies; - B. Moral turpitude or illegal or dishonest conduct unacceptable to the University, as defined in 2.8.3; - C. Demonstrable bona fide financial exigency declared in good faith by the Board of Trustees.
 During the process of arriving at such determination, the Board of Trustees may consult with Faculty committees appropriate to the determination, especially in the areas of resources and programs; - D. Changes in the educational program approved by the Board of Trustees.
 Such changes normally will originate in appropriate Faculty committees, be approved by the General Faculty, and forwarded for action to the Board of Trustees.
 However, this shall not preclude the authority of the Board to initiate changes.

-Persons on tenure appointment who are dismissed for reasons described in 2.8.4 (c) and (d) will receive their salaries and benefits for at least one year from the date of notification of dismissal, whether or not they are continued in their duties at the institution.
-Persons who receive a termination of tenure for reasons described in 2.8.4 (a) or (b) will not receive salaries or benefits after the time of the termination.
+Persons on tenure appointment who are dismissed for reasons described in 2.8.4 (c) and (d) will receive their salaries and benefits (subject to the terms, conditions and eligibility requirements of any applicable benefit plan documents) for at least one year from the date of notification of dismissal, whether or not they are continued in their duties at the institution.
+Salary and benefit continuation following a dismissal is contingent upon the individual's timely execution and delivery to the University of written separation and general release agreement, which will be prepared by the University.
+Persons who receive a termination of tenure for reasons described in 2.8.4 (a) or (b) will not receive salaries or benefits after the time of the termination unless otherwise required by applicable law or the applicable benefit plan document.